-Step 3: Follow steps 4-6 from the desktop instructions above, using a mobile web browser to paste the link at DownloadGram and tapping the download button.
+Step 3: Follow steps 4 to 6 from the desktop instructions above, using a mobile web browser to paste the link at DownloadGram and tapping the Download Now button.

 The Instagram app doesn’t allow users to download individual photos.
-That hasn’t stopped third-party platforms from creating their own workaround for the problem though.
-The question is — are these third-party Instagram apps actually safe?
+That hasn’t stopped third-party platforms from creating their own workarounds for the problem, though.
+The question is, are these third-party Instagram apps actually safe?

-Instagram’s parent company Facebook is facing backlash for user data that was sold to a company for social media campaigns.
-That data was collected when users allowed third-party apps to access their Facebook profile.
+Instagram’s parent company, Meta (formerly known as Facebook, Inc.), has faced backlash for user data that was sold to a company for social media campaigns.
+That data was collected when users allowed third-party apps to access their Facebook profiles.